tkdhss111/fortran-openblas-installer/README.md

 ## Install in Linux

-Static/shared libraries are to be stored in INSTALL_DIR directory.
+Static/shared libraries are to be stored in INSTALL_DIR directory in makefile.
-Replace the directory full path in the makefile.
+Replace it with full path.

 ```
 make